Hodge Theory for Linearized Boundary-Value Problems on General Geometric Structures: Examples: Overview

 The symmetry group for the boundary conditions in \eqref{eq:prescribed_curvatureIntro} consists of all boundary diffeomorphisms $\varphi:\dM\rightarrow\dM$, reflecting the invariance of the correspondences $g \mapsto \gD$ and $g \mapsto \Ah_g$ under pullback.
 Specifically, by naturality of the Levi-Civita connection, if $\tilde{\varphi}: M \to M$ is any diffeomorphism such that $\tilde{\varphi}|_{\dM} = \varphi$, then \beq \varphi^* \gD = \PttG \tilde{\varphi}^* g, \qquad \varphi^* \Ah_g = \Ah_{\tilde{\varphi}^* g}. \eeq The symmetry group associated with the interior equation consists of all diffeomorphisms $\phi: M \to M$ that fix the boundary, i.e., $\phi|_{\dM} = \id$ \cite{Kaz81,And08}, and the corresponding invariance is \beq \Rm_{\phi^* g} = \phi^* \Rm_g. \eeq

-In addition, the components of \eqref{eq:prescribed_curvatureIntro} satisfy differential constraints: the \emph{differential Bianchi identity} and the \emph{Gauss--Mainardi--Codazzi equations}, which can be written as \cite[Ch.~3]{Pet16}: \beq \begin{gathered} d_g \Rm_g = 0,\\ \PtD \Rm_g =(\PttD\Rm_{g},\PtnG\Rm_{g})= (\Rm_{\gD} + \tfrac{1}{2}\Ah_g \wedge \Ah_g, d_{\gD}\Ah_{g}). \end{gathered} \eeq The operator $\dBianchi: \Ckm{k}{m} \to \Ckm{k+1}{m}$ is the Bianchi derivative from \secref{sec:KillingHessianIntro}, which we remind the reader coincides with the exterior covariant derivative when $k \geq m$, and the boundary operator $\PtD$ is the usual tangential projection of a vector-valued form, as in \secref{sec:exterior_intro}.
+In addition, the components of \eqref{eq:prescribed_curvatureIntro} satisfy differential constraints: the \emph{differential Bianchi identity} and the \emph{Gauss--Mainardi--Codazzi equations}, which can be written as \cite[Ch.~3]{Pet16}: \beq \begin{gathered} d_g \Rm_g = 0,\\ \PtD \Rm_g =(\PttD\Rm_{g},\PtnG\Rm_{g})= (\Rm_{\gD} + \tfrac{1}{2}\Ah_g \wedge \Ah_g, d_{\gD}\Ah_{g}). \end{gathered} \eeq The operator $\dBianchi: \Ckm{\alpha}{m} \to \Ckm{\alpha+1}{m}$ is the Bianchi derivative from \secref{sec:KillingHessianIntro}, which we remind the reader coincides with the exterior covariant derivative when $k \geq m$, and the boundary operator $\PtD$ is the usual tangential projection of a vector-valued form, as in \secref{sec:exterior_intro}.

-With these symmetries and constraints in place, we proceed to linearize \eqref{eq:prescribed_curvatureIntro} at a metric $g \in \scrM_{M}$, with error term given by some tensorial $\Gamma : \Ckm{1}{1} \rightarrow \Ckm{2}{2}$ (which may arise from a connection on the space of Riemannian metrics, $\scrM_{M}$), casting it into the form \eqref{eq:derivative_intro}.
-We restrict attention to boundary conditions corresponding to fixed data in \eqref{eq:prescribed_curvatureIntro} that satisfy the constraint equations \eqref{eq:contraints_Rm_intro}: \beq
+With these symmetries and constraints in place, we proceed to linearize \eqref{eq:prescribed_curvatureIntro} at a metric $g \in \scrM(M)$ as was done in \eqref{eq:Riem_1}, albeit this time incorporating an error term given by any tensorial smooth map $\Gamma : \Ckm{1}{1} \rightarrow \Ckm{2}{2}$ (which may arise from a connection on the space of Riemannian metrics, $\scrM(M)$), casting it into the form of the model linearized operator \eqref{eq:derivative_intro}.

-\eeq The boundary data can be smoothly imposed via the implicit function theorem, since the linearization of the boundary operators $\PttD \oplus \D\Ah_{g}$ is surjective.
-For such metrics, the quantity $\PtD \Rm_{g}$ vanishes identically, a fact that will play a role in the linearization of the boundary constraints carried out below.
-A theory suitable for arbitrary boundary conditions (adapted to Neumann conditions) will be elaborated upon in the main text (\secref{sec:prescribed_curvature}).